Katerynakulik/yoga/README.md

 ## 📋 Built With
 - HTML5
 - CSS3
-- [Bootstrap 5](https://getbootstrap.com/) – used for responsive layout, grid system, and components
+- [Bootstrap 5](https://getbootstrap.com/) – used for responsive layout, grid system, and components.

 ---